ibm-cloud-docs/containers/cs_encrypt.md

 **Can I change the KMS provider?**<br>
 You can have one KMS provider enabled in the cluster.
 You can switch the KMS provider, but you cannot disable KMS provider encryption after it is enabled.
 For example, if you enabled {{site.data.keyword.keymanagementservicefull}} in your cluster, but want to use Hyper Protect Crypto Services instead, you can [enable](#keyprotect) Hyper Protect Crypto Services as the KMS provider.

-You cannot disable KMS provider encryption.
-Do not delete root keys in your KMS instance, even if you rotate to use a new key or KMS provider.
-If you delete a root key that a cluster used, the cluster becomes unusable, loses all its data, and cannot be recovered.
+<p class="important">You cannot disable KMS provider encryption.
+Do not delete root keys in your KMS instance, even if you rotate to use a new key.
+If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.<br><br>Similarly, if you disable a root key, operations that rely on reading secrets fail.
+Unlike deleting a root key, however, you can reenable a disabled key to make your cluster usable again.</p>
-{: important}

 **With a KMS provider, do I control the encryption in my cluster?**<br>
 Yes.
 When you enable a KMS provider in your cluster, your own KMS root key is used to encrypt data in etcd, including the LUKS secrets.
 Using your own encryption root key adds a layer of security to your etcd data and Kubernetes secrets and gives you more granular control of who can access sensitive cluster information.
 For more information, see the [overview](#encrypt_ov) and your KMS provider's documentation, such as [{{site.data.keyword.keymanagementserviceshort}} envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).